 "Special thanks to Stuart Clarke, with all my respect.
 I like the organization of the units and contents they include.
 This was a course which requires time spending on it but definitely worth it." read the original post

 Week 3: Modeling (1)

 Week 5: Evaluation

 Anybody with a basic understanding of data, data analysis, and simple mathematics.

 John MacGregor graduated with a Master’s Degree in Operations Research, after which he spent several years as a management consultant in Unilever’s UK Operation Research Group.
 John then joined the University of North London as a senior lecturer in Statistics and Operations Research.
 At the same time, he worked with the first BI products and OLAP servers to be created.
 John has a strong business background, having started and run his own software distributorship company in Australia as well as taking on the role of managing director for Pilot Software and Gentia Software, ANZ and UK.

 Within SAP, John worked as the Australia & NZ regional director for Crystal Decisions before returning to the UK to lead the data mining developments of Crystal Decisions and then BusinessObjects.
 He is currently a member of the data science team in IoT Predictive Maintenance, part of LOB Digital Assets & IoT, with the official title of VP, Predictive Analysis.
 John created and delivers the Data Science 101 course for the SAP Development University.
 He is also the author of “Predictive Analysis with SAP – The Comprehensive Guide”, published by SAP Press.

-Stuart Clarke is a principal consultant with Global Consulting Delivery, Analytics and Insight, focusing on predictive analytics and data science.
+Stuart Clarke is a chief consultant with Global Consulting Delivery, Analytics and Insight, focusing on predictive analytics and data science.